Carpk/tic-tac-toe/README.md

 #### Master

-Turning the command line game to a full web app.
+Turning the command line game version from master_original to a full web app.

-#### Master_original
+#### Master_original (completed)

 The first working version, the computer AI starts on the same spot at the beginning of each game every time.

 #### Rand_start